qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Async/await
 - Generator
 - React `Suspense`
-- [Restate](https://restate.dev/).
-Normal async/await saves execution state in memory.
-Restate supports serializing the execution state, so that it can be saved to disk and sent via network.
+- Serializing saved execution state so that it can be saved to disk or sent via network.
+Example: Restate.

 One core idea is to **save the execution state, allowing resuming execution later**.